-Heartwell/Carriage Crest Homecare respects the right of any employee to maintain a blog or web page or to participate in a social networking, Twitter, or similar site, including but not limited to Facebook and LinkedIn.
+Heartwell/Carriage Crest Homecare respects the right of any employee to maintain a blog or web page or to participate in a social networking on or through websites or services such as X (formerly Twitter), Facebook, Threads, LinkedIn, YouTube, Instagram, TikTok, SnapChat, or similar sites/services (collectively "social media").
 However, to protect Company interests and ensure employees focus on their job duties, employees must adhere to the following rules:

-Employees may not post on a blog or web page or participate on a social networking platform, such as Twitter or similar site, during work time or at any time with Company equipment or property.
+Employees may not use social media during work time or at any time with Company equipment or property.

-All rules regarding confidential and proprietary business information apply in full to blogs, web pages, and social networking platforms, such as Twitter, Facebook, LinkedIn, or similar sites.
-Any information that cannot be disclosed through a conversation, a note, or an e-mail also cannot be disclosed in a blog, web page, or social networking site.
+All rules regarding confidential and proprietary business information apply in full to social media.
+Any information that cannot be disclosed through a conversation, a note, or an e-mail also cannot be disclosed through social media.

-Whether the employees are posting something on their own blog, web page, social networking, Twitter, or similar site or on someone else's, if the employee mentions the Company and also expresses either a political opinion or an opinion regarding the Company's actions that could pose an actual or potential conflict of interest with the Company, the poster must include a disclaimer.
+When using social media, if the employee mentions the Company and also expresses either a political opinion or an opinion regarding the Company's actions that could pose an actual or potential conflict of interest with the Company, and it is either implicit or explicit that the poster is affiliated with the Company, the poster must include a disclaimer.
 The poster should specifically state that the opinion expressed is a personal opinion and not the Company's position.
-This is necessary to preserve the Company's good will in the marketplace.
+This is necessary to preserve the Company's goodwill in the marketplace.